NLeSC/python-template/{{cookiecutter.project_name}}/README.dev.md

 ## Versioning

-Bumping the version across all files is done with bump2version, e.g.
+Bumping the version across all files is done with bumpversion, e.g.

 ```shell
 bumpversion major